 - Urban property used exclusively as a primary residence: 7.5% (maximum progressive rate, according with the Property Tax Value);

 - Urban property not intended for residential purposes: 6.5%;

 - Property purchased by entities resident in a blacklisted jurisdiction (as detailed in the Ministerial Order 150/2004, of February 13, as amended): 10%;

-- Property purchased by a company that is controlled by an entity resident in a blacklisted jurisdiction (as detailed in the Ministerial Order 150/2004, of February 13, as amended): 10%.
+- Property purchased by a company that is controlled, directly or indirectly, by an entity resident in a blacklisted jurisdiction (as detailed in the Ministerial Order 150/2004, of February 13, as amended): 10%.